oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Client Secret {#client-secret}

-Clients in possession of a client secret, sometimes known as a client password, MAY use the HTTP Basic authentication scheme as defined in Section 11 of {{RFC9110}} to authenticate with the authorization server.
-The client identifier is encoded using the `application/x-www-form-urlencoded` encoding algorithm per
-{{application-x-www-form-urlencoded}}, and the encoded value is used as the username; the client secret is encoded using the same algorithm and used as the password.
-The authorization server MUST support the HTTP Basic authentication scheme for authenticating clients that were issued a client secret.

-For example (with extra line breaks for display purposes only):

-    Authorization: Basic czZCaGRSa3F0Mzo3RmpmcDBaQnIxS3REUmJuZlZkbUl3

-In addition to that, the authorization server MAY support including the client credentials in the request content using the following
+To support clients in possession of a client secret, the authorization server MUST support the client including the client credentials in the request body content using the following
 parameters:

 "client_id":